karlssberg/Motiv/README.md

 At its core, it allows you to package your boolean expressions into strongly typed propositions which can then be conveniently re-used, re-combined and then queried to determine if they are satisfied by a given model.

-You also get, for free, a concise reason for why a proposition was satisfied or not, which is especially useful for debugging and/or logging purposes.
+You also get, for free, a concise reason explaining why a proposition was satisfied or not, which is especially useful for debugging and/or logging purposes.

 You can optionally provide custom objects (referred to here as _metadata_) to propositions so that when models are evaluated, only those propositions that actually influenced the final boolean result have their metadata yielded.